Sms1818/Support_Sync_Project/README.md

 📝 Note
 This project is designed for streamlining support processes.
 Please ensure you have the necessary permissions to access and process ticket data from the integrated platforms.

-🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check issues page.

 📜 License
 This project is AGPL-3.0 licensed.